profikid/guacamole-with-nicotine-plus/readme.md

 3. Configure Nicotine+ with your Soulseek credentials and desired settings.

+## Ports

+- Guacamole Web Interface: 80
+- VNC: 5900
+- Nicotine+: 2234-2239

 ## Notes

 - The VNC password is set to "password".
-Change this in the Dockerfile and initdb.sql for better security.
+Change this in the Dockerfile for better security.
-- Nicotine+ uses ports 2234-2239 by default.
-These are exposed in the Docker Compose file.
 - This setup is for demonstration purposes.
 In a production environment, implement proper security measures.
 - Nicotine+ is installed in a Python virtual environment within an Alpine Linux container.